woocommerce/woocommerce-product-bundles-bulk-discounts/README.md

 ### What's This?

-Mini-extension for [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5699243) that allows you to offer bulk quantity discounts in Product Bundles by associating bundled product quantities with discount tiers.
+Mini-extension for [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5699243) that allows you to create dynamic pricing rules and offer bulk quantity discounts.

-### Adding Bulk Discounts
+### How It Works

 To add bulk discounts to a Product Bundle, navigate to **Product Data > Bundled Products** and locate the **Bulk discounts** field.
 Add one discount rule per line using: